Rabbia-Ijaz/TryItOut/README.md

 #### User class is the dummy class right now and will be used when we will connect it with the front-end.
 #### Data class takes links of Source and Pattern images and with the help of trained machine learning model, it extracts the bounding boxes of collars.
 #### PreProcessing class takes source and target images and applies blending on it with the help of Blending(), KMeansAlgo(), FinalDetails(), firstMin(), secondMin()
-    KMeansAlgo(self,img,K) is responsible to extract the details of the original Source image so that we can apply it on the mapped image secondMin() and firstMin() are helping functions to extract the small details FinalDetails(self,srcC,result,res,res2) is responsible to apply those small details that we extracted from KMeansAlgo(), secondMin() and firstMin() on the mapped image and then get the realistic output
+    KMeansAlgo(self,img,K) is responsible to extract the details of the original Source image so that we can apply it on the target image secondMin() and firstMin() are helping functions to extract the small details FinalDetails(self,srcC,result,res,res2) is responsible to apply those small details that we extracted from KMeansAlgo(), secondMin() and firstMin() on the target image and to get the realistic output
 #### Result is the class for saving the results
 #### Database is the dummy class for saving the all the results with user id and name
-#### TextueMod has multiple functions such as rotate(), Pattern(),  and Mapping()
+#### TextueMod has multiple functions such as rotate(), checkOutliars(), getDifference() and Mapping()

-Blend(self,img,pattern) takes img and patterns and then maps the pattern on the img and blends it.
+    rotate() applies rotation on source image to map it seamlessly on the area of target bounding box. checkOutliars(), getDifference() are the helping functions
-Pattern(self,srcC,srcG,patternC,patternG,thresh,blend) takes the thresh and blend which are the outputs of Thresholding() and Blend() and use other parameters to map the blended image on the thresholded image to get the outlined image of dress with the pattern on it.
+    Mapping() is the main function which is applying the source part on the collar part with the help of rotation and other helping functions.